Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Results

+We can numerically assess the effect of using untransformed two-electron operator by comparing how the correlation energy ($E_c$) differ between $^2$DC$^M$ and $^4$DC ($\Delta E_c$), as shown in table~\ref{tab:correlation-energy-comparions}.
+The $\Delta E_c$ for both MP2 and CCSD yield the same trends, so we shall focus on the simpler MP2 model; as canonical orbitals are employed, and their energies the same for $^2$DC$^M$ and $^4$DC, any differences between the two come from the picture change error in the two-electron integrals.
+We see that for chloride $\Delta E_c$ is still relatively small, then it increases five fold going from chloride to bromide, doubles from bromide to iodide, and then increases nearly fourfold from iodide to astatide.

+The effect of the two-electron picture change error can also be seen through a comparison of $^4$DC to a calculation in which negative-energy solutions of the bare-nucleus one-electron Dirac Hamiltonian are projected out from the molecular spinor space ($^4$DC$^{PF}$), whereby rotations between negative and positive energy states are effectively eliminated.
+With this, $^4$DC$^{PF}$ spinor energies are slightly different than $^4$DC ones (see dataset~\cite{halbert2002dataset}), but the picture change error in the two-electron integrals is eliminated, and we would thus expect rather similar correlation energies.
+This picture is consistent with our numerical results, as correlation energies for $^4$DC$^{PF}$ are closer to the $^4$DC ones by at least three orders of magnitude than the $^2$DC$^M$ ones.

+As it will be shown in the following, the sufficiently high accuracy of $^2$DC$^M$ clearly makes it an asset for applications, due to its reduced computational cost in the index transformation step.
+However, our results indicate two-electron picture change errors are significant enough for deeper cores to require further attention for elements in the sixth row and beyond.

-Having established that the $^2$DC$^M$ Hamiltonian can be safely used as an alternative to DC, we now compare it with the $^2$DCG$^M$ and X2C Hamiltonians, which both incorporate spin-other orbit interactions.
-From these results, also shown in Figure~\ref{fig:difference-hamiltonians}, we clearly see that already starting with chloride, we have a non-negligible effect arising from the Gaunt interaction in $^2$DCG$^M$ that lowers the core binding energy, and can amount to nearly 2 eV for the K edge.
+While we do not have $^4$DCG reference values to which compare the approximate Hamiltonians that include the Gaunt interaction such as $^2$DCG$^M$, we expect two-electron picture change errors to generally follow the same trends discussed above.
+We nevertheless compare $^2$DCG$^M$ to $^4$DC in Figure~\ref{fig:difference-hamiltonians} and Table~\ref{tab:correlation-energy-comparions}, as a way to underscore the importance of the Gaunt interaction for the inner edges.
+We clearly see that already starting with chloride, we have a non-negligible effect arising from the Gaunt interaction in $^2$DCG$^M$ that lowers the core binding energy, and can amount to nearly 2 eV for the K edge with respect to the $^2$DC$^M$ or $^4$DC.

-For light elements, X2C and $^2$DCG$^M$ are still quite close to each other, but as we progress down the rows of the periodic table, we see a rapidly increasing difference between the two, with significant differences not only for the K edge (with differences of over 40 eV for Iodine and Xenon, and over 200 eV for Astatine) but for the L and M edges as well.
+We can also compare $^2$DCG$^M$ to the approaches in which the transformation to the 2-component picture is done before the SCF step (X2C-AMFI and X2C-G-AMFI), as opposed to using the full atomic or molecular potential obtained the SCF step as in the $^2$DCG$^M$ approach.
+We see that the latter qualitatively follow the the changes in binding energy seen for $^2$DCG$^M$ as we move across the rows, though with significant numerical differences for the K edge (with differences of over 40 eV for Iodine and Xenon, and over 200 eV for Astatine) as well as for the L and M edges.